 A Japanese company has focused their scent preference research on aspects other companies might overlook.
 Their line of study is directed at understanding the relationship between people and the scents they choose.
 The discovery of how consumers “feel” when they use certain scents and how satisfied they are with certain scents is captured and applied to all of their cosmetic products and scents.

 The Top 12 Alpha Aromatics Natural Fragrances On The Horizon

-Our scent masters at Alpha Aromatics have developed thousands upon thousands of magnificent fragrances since their inception.
+Our scenting masters have developed thousands upon thousands of magnificent fragrances since their inception.
 Here are twelve of their most popular natural concoctions.

 This natural fragrance is a blend of crisp cucumber and fleeting, sweet violet.
 According to Dr. Alan Hirsch, director of the Smell and Taste Foundation, cucumber is erotically pleasing to women.
 Top notes of crisp cucumber, invigorating lemon and fresh air are followed by a floral heart of bitter, heavy and spicy pettigrain, green, herbal celery seed, sweet, exotic jasmine and cool, minty spearmint leaves.
 The scent finishes with a soothing black tea base note.